Sick of WordPress contact form spam? We don't blame you! Here are 8 anti-spam techniques to help prevent spam form submissions.

 Ready to stop contact form spam on WordPress?

-Creating anti-spam protection on your WordPress site while keeping the user experience high will require some help.
-Luckily, the methods we describe in this post are easily accessible if you have the right tools.
+Creating anti-spam protection and security on your WordPress site while keeping the user experience high will require some help.
+Luckily, the methods described in this post are easily accessible with the right tools.

 For example, combining Invisible reCaptcha, Honeypot, and one of the WordPress plugins will give you several layers of protection for stopping spam.
 The best part?
 None of those methods are intrusive for users!